TRAVELABROOD.COM.AU

 By day 3 the days seemed to get longer and we were losing track of time, especially as we got closer to the east coast.

-Fjaðrárgljúfur canyon is located around 10 minutes drive before Kirkjubæjarklaustur.
+Fjaðrárgljúfur canyon is located around 10 minutes' drive before Kirkjubæjarklaustur.
 Follow the signs and you shouldn't miss it.
 The 100 metre deep canyon dates back about two million years and is just gob-smacking.
 The walk from the road isn't difficult, however the road is very narrow so park as to let others pass.

-Breakfast on the hill top and we were on our way to Skaftafell located in the Vatnajökull National Park.
+Breakfast on the hilltop and we were on our way to Skaftafell located in the Vatnajökull National Park.
 Vatnajökull is the largest glacier in Europe and from here you can enjoy many hikes and activities.

-A photograph is taken of your licence plate on entering a national park.
+A photograph is taken of your license plate on entering a national park.
 You can pay for parking at the self-serve checkouts in the office and if you don't, then your photo will be sent to the hire car company and you will be charged at the conclusion of your trip.
 Unfortunately, you can't escape paying!

 The 1.6km hike up to Svartifoss is mostly uphill, so no need to put on that extra layer in the carpark as you will soon be taking it off and carrying it.
 Svartifoss is known as the "black falls".
 It is surrounded by black columnar basalt formations (the same as on the beach at Reynisfjara) and was the inspiration behind the Hallgrímskirkja church in Reykjavik.
-It would be amazing to see it in the winter time when icicles hang off the basalt structures.
+It would be amazing to see it in the wintertime when icicles hang off the basalt structures.

 Jökulsárlón Glacier Lagoon is on the southeastern side of the Vatnajökull National Park.
 We had booked an Ice Lagoon tour for 3.30pm, so took advantage of a spare couple of hours and watched the icebergs crash into each other on their way out to sea from the luxury of our bed.
 If you were lucky, you'd occasionally get a glimpse of a seal or two.